zulip/zulip/templates/zerver/help/star-a-message.md

 {!message-actions.md!} the star (<i class="icon-vector-star-empty"></i>) icon.

-2. After starring a message, a filled  star (<i class="icon-vector-star"></i>) icon appears next to the timestamp of the message, confirming the success of your starring of the message.
+2. After starring a message, a filled  star (<i class="icon-vector-star"></i>) icon appears next to the timestamp of the message, confirming that the message has been starred.

     You can click on the filled star (<i class="icon-vector-star"></i>) icon next to a starred message to unstar the message.